solodev/cloud-documentation/src/Infrastructure/Deployments/index.md

  ## Managing Deployments

- The update button allows users to delete their deployments or grant other users access to their deployments.
+ Delete or grant other users access your deployments with the update button.
 Controlling access to deployments and deleting deployments will be outlined in the permissions and delete sections that follow.

 **Permissions**